onflow/docs/docs/community-resources/developer-portal/index.md

 [link](./doc-two.md#hash-link)
 ```

-Writing links in your documents is easy if you follow this rule-of-thumb: If it works in GitHub it should work on the Developer Portal, with one notable exception.
+Writing links in your documents is easy if you follow this rule-of-thumb: If it works in GitHub it should work on the Flow Docs, with one notable exception.

 **Links to content outside the `docs` folder** in your repository, or elsewhere on the web must be in the form of a fully-qualified URL, eg: